 Emergency Response & Preparedness

 Water and wastewater systems should be prepared for emergencies including storms, ice, flooding, drought, power outages, cyberattacks, supply chain issues, worker shortages, and pandemics.
-Create an up-to-date Emergency Response Plan, follow best practices for emergency preparedness and prevention, and join VT WARN to mitigate the impact of potential emergencies.
+Create an up-to-date Emergency Response Plan, communicate with your municipality’s Emergency Response Director, and join the VT WARN mutual aid network.

 VT WARN